nsidc/qgreenland/scripts/private-archive-preprocess/racmo_qgreenland_jan2021/README.md

 This batch did not include the ff10m file that we believe was inaccurate in the last batch, so we need to calculate it ourselves.

+NOTE: This batch included an Icemask file which included the PROMICE mask and topography, but not grounded ice.
+We copy the Aug2020 icemask into the Jan2021 private archive location during preprocessing so we can extract the grounded ice layer.

 # Pre-processing